Veterinarians say that ear problems are one of the most common reasons why people bring their pets in for a visit.

 If your pet’s ears need cleaning, here’s how to do it:

 Before starting the cleanse, if there is a lot of hair inside the ear, you may need to use a hemostat to pull some of it out.
 Open the tongs and clasp them around a few strands at a time, twirl the hemostat to wrap part of the hairs around its stem, and then perform a quick, decisive yank as if you are yanking out your child’s tooth.
 Hair can sometimes be pulled out with fingers, too.
+Only do this, though, if the hair is serious obstruction.

 Then give your dog or cat a natural treat.